 Josh is president and CEO of Dyne Therapeutics.
 Previously, he served as COO and CFO of Kaleido Biosciences, where he led the company’s IPO and helped bring its lead program into Phase 2 development.
 Prior to joining Kaleido, Josh was COO and CFO at Versartis, where he oversaw its IPO and negotiated the company’s first product partnership.
 His previous roles included EVP of finance at Pharmacyclics; CFO at ZELTIQ Aesthetics and director of finance at Proteolix.
 He also held investment banking roles at Citigroup Global Markets and Morgan Stanley.
 Over the course of his career, Josh has raised nearly $2 billion in capital.
 He holds a B.A. in business administration from the University of Notre Dame.

 Stuart is an EIR, joining from Affinivax where, as CBO, he facilitated the company’s sale to GSK.
 Prior to Affinivax, Stuart was the CBO and CFO of Praxis Medicines and was a founding member of Kymera Therapeutics, another Atlas portfolio company.
 Stuart has also spent time at Biogen, Leerink Partners, Zafgen and Amgen.
 He received his undergraduate degree in chemistry from The College of William and Mary, MS and PhD degrees in synthetic organic chemistry from Yale University, and an MBA in finance from the Wharton School of the University of Pennsylvania.

-Atlas Advisor; Chief Executive Officer, Lysosomal Therapeutics, Inc.
+Atlas Advisor; President and Chief Executive Officer, K36 Therapeutics, Inc.